coder/coder/docs/admin/configure.md

 # Boolean.
 Specifies if TLS will be enabled.
 CODER_TLS_ENABLE=

-# If TLS_ENABLE=true && Opening access to outside or want to change TLS port:
+# If CODER_TLS_ENABLE=true && Opening access to outside or want to change TLS port:
 CODER_TLS_ADDRESS=0.0.0.0:3443

 # String.
 Specifies the path to the certificate for TLS.
 It requires a PEM-encoded file.